schnitzeltony/rpi-cool-hat/README.md

 # rpi-cool-hat

-* At the least Raspberry Pi 4 makes additional cooling mandatory.
+* At least Raspberry Pi 4 makes additional cooling mandatory.
-* Most cooling solutions (all but oil?) do not allow stacked HATs (e.g musicians need audio).
+* Most cooling solutions (all but oil?) do not allow stacked HATs (and at least musicians do not accept builtin audio).

-This KiCad project suggests an adapter PCB as:
+This KiCad project suggests an adapter PCB letting coolers and HATs live in peace:

 ![3d-preview](https://user-images.githubusercontent.com/2571823/71328625-89d47100-251a-11ea-8788-3c4cf56e014f.png)

-RPi is connected right / HAT connected left (upside-down) / cooler's fan connected to pins in the back
+RPi is connected right / HAT connected left (upside-down) / cooler's fan connected to pins in the back.

 Note that project: